Feridun12/Feridun12/README.md

 ## I'm an Economist, Developer and Tech Enthusiast.

-- 🔭 Aiming to become a successful junior developer
+- 🔭 Aiming to become a successful software developer
 - 🌱 I’m currently learning Web Development 🖥
 - 👯 I’m looking to collaborate on any web development project
 - 🥅 2022 Goals: Learn more about web development and join open-sourced projects
 - 📝 Check out my [blog](https://hashnode.com/@Feridun)!
-- 👾 Hobbies: coding, gaming and Off-roading
+- 👾 Hobbies: coding, gaming and off-roading

 ### Connect with me:
 <!--